 Main benefits

-Improves fine motor coordination and visual perception, as the child needs to align colors and shapes when fitting each piece Promotes recognition of colors, shapes and figures, expanding categorization capacity Provides feelings of accomplishment and motivation when completing small tasks, developing self-confidence Encourages sharing and cooperation if there is interaction with caregivers or other family members, who can guide and celebrate achievements
+It improves fine motor coordination and visual perception, as the child needs to align colors and shapes when fitting each piece together.
+It promotes the recognition of colors, shapes and figures, expanding the ability to categorize.
+It provides feelings of accomplishment and motivation when completing small tasks, developing self-confidence.
+It encourages sharing and cooperation if there is interaction with caregivers or other family members, who can guide and celebrate achievements.

 Puzzles for – children aged 5 to 7

-As children reach the age of 5 to 7, they show greater control over their manual dexterity, as well as an increase in their ability to concentrate.
-At this stage, the playful component continues to be relevant, but it can be combined with educational objectives, such as familiarization with the alphabet, numbers or simple maps.
+As children reach the age of 5 to 7, they develop greater control over their manual dexterity and an increased ability to concentrate.
+At this stage, play remains important but can be combined with educational objectives, such as familiarization with the alphabet, numbers, or simple maps.

-It is also common for children to begin to reveal more defined preferences: cartoon characters, superheroes, specific animals or adventure games are themes that tend to capture their attention.
-A puzzle that explores these interests generates greater engagement, transforming the assembly process into something that the child experiences with enthusiasm.
+It's also common for children to begin to reveal more defined preferences: cartoon characters, superheroes, specific animals, or adventure games are themes that tend to capture their attention.
+A puzzle that explores these interests generates greater engagement, transforming the assembly process into something the child experiences with enthusiasm.

 Characteristics of Ideal Puzzles

-Medium-sized pieces that require greater precision and motor skills when fitting together Themes aligned with children's imagination (stories, animated series, fantasy scenarios) or with educational content (world maps, letters, numbers) Number of pieces ranging from 24 to 50, in order to offer a balanced challenge Possibility of integrating educational elements, for example, the location of countries on a map, or the association of letters with simple words
+Medium-sized pieces, which require greater precision and motor practice when fitting together Themes aligned with children's imagination (stories, animated series, fantasy scenarios) or with educational content (world maps, letters, numbers) Number of pieces ranging from 24 to 50, in order to offer a balanced challenge Possibility of integrating pedagogical elements, for example, the location of countries on a map, or the association of letters with simple words

 Main benefits

-Strengthens logical reasoning and spatial perception, as the child learns to separate and group pieces systematically Encourages the discovery of new concepts, such as animal names or basic notions of geography Creates organizational habits, valuing persistence in the search for the correct pieces, as well as collaboration when assembling in a group Positive reinforcement, whether through parental approval or the satisfaction of seeing the finished figure, contributes to a proactive attitude towards new challenges
+It strengthens logical reasoning and spatial perception, as the child learns to separate and group pieces systematically.
+It encourages the discovery of new concepts, such as animal names or basic geography notions.
+It creates organizational habits, valuing persistence in finding the right pieces, as well as collaboration when assembling in a group.
+Positive reinforcement, whether through parental approval or the satisfaction of seeing the finished figure, contributes to a proactive attitude towards new challenges.

 Puzzles for – children aged 8 to 11

-Between the ages of 8 and 11, there is a significant leap in children's autonomy and intellectual abilities.
+Between the ages of 8 and 11, children's autonomy and intellectual abilities make a significant leap.
 At this age, puzzles can be more complex, both in terms of the number of pieces and the density of the images.
-Children are more willing to deal with progressive challenges and tend to enjoy more detailed or realistic themes.
+Children are more willing to tackle progressive challenges and tend to appreciate more detailed or realistic themes.

-Furthermore, introducing puzzles that address scientific or cultural subjects (e.g. in-depth maps, representations of solar systems or historical monuments) can spark curiosity and complement what is learned at school.
-In this way, puzzles cease to be merely entertainment and take on a more robust educational nature, encouraging children to ask questions and seek new information outside the classroom.
+Furthermore, introducing puzzles that address scientific or cultural topics (e.g., in-depth maps, representations of solar systems, or historical monuments) can spark curiosity and complement what is learned in school.
+This way, puzzles move beyond mere entertainment and take on a more robust educational dimension, encouraging children to ask questions and seek new information outside the classroom.

 Characteristics of Ideal Puzzles